-- Read substantive and procedural case law with an understanding of how they impact law enforcement, juvenile justice and the correctional systems. - Develop computer skills in the areas of internet investigation, research and electronic messaging. - Have familiarity with the inner workings of agencies on the local, state and federal levels that compromise our nation's criminal justice systems. - Have an understanding of basic law enforcement investigative techniques, crime scene preservation and analysis. - Have an understanding of the principles of homeland security, international threats, and terrorism. - Have an understanding of the current events and issues that law enforcement and the criminal justice system deal with in today's society. - Understand the rights of the accused from arrest to post conviction appeals and how law enforcement, court and correctional personnel function to balance individual rights and the need to protect society, convict the guilty and humanely punish, as well as rehabilitate the offender.
+- Analyze the impact of substantive and procedural case law on law enforcement, juvenile justice, and the correctional system. - Employ information access and literacy skills in the research of Criminal Justice topics. - Describe the internal operations of agencies on the local, state, and federal levels that comprise our nation's criminal justice system. - Identify basic law enforcement investigative techniques, crime scene preservation and analysis techniques. - Explain the development and implementation of Homeland Security and how this agency identifies and counteracts international threats and terrorism. - Examine the current events and issues that law enforcement and the criminal justice system must deal with in today's society. - Describe the rights of the accused from arrest to post conviction appeals, including how relevant agencies determine a balance between individual rights and social order.